codecat/qb/Readme.md

 For example, to link with SFML, we can add `--pkg sfml`, as long as `sfml` can be resolved by one of the package sources.

+Additionally, if [Conan](https://conan.io/) is installed, it may be used as a way to manage packages.
+If a `conanfile.txt` exists, it will run `conan install .` (unless `conanbuildfile.txt` already exists).
+Then `conanbuildfile.txt` is used to properly compile & link to any dependencies in the Conanfile.

 #### `--static`
 Links statically in order to create a standalone binary that does not perform any loading of dynamic libraries.